 Besides its tutorials, much of this book's meat lies in its example code.
 Each part includes substantial working examples, including full chapters devoted to larger programs in the Systems, GUIs, and Internet parts.
 Although smaller and self-contained examples show up too, this book's scope and size allow it to also present more complete projects and programs — the largest of which span multiple chapters and parts, and top out at thousands of lines of code.
 Among these examples: photo viewers, calculators, email clients, webmail sites, and Unicode-aware text editors serve both to teach full-scale applications work, and to demonstrate Python's utility as a general systems development tool.
 Fetch the book's examples here, and view some of their screenshots here.

 This book retains the applications-programming focus of its prior editions: it's about what you can do with Python after you've learned the core language.
 It focuses on the libraries, tools, and techniques used in realistic applications development work.

-Along the way, this book provides gradual tutorials and develops non-trivial Python programs in a variey of common domains: the Web and Internet, GUIs, systems administration, databases, text processing, networking, parallel programming, Python/C integration, and more.
-Although new and emerging technologies are also discussed, this book's main goal remains teaching fundamentals of Python applications which span systems, rather than the transient bleeding-edge.
+Along the way, this book provides gradual tutorials and develops non-trivial Python programs in a variety of common domains: the Web and Internet, GUIs, systems administration, databases, text processing, networking, parallel programming, Python/C integration, and more.
+Although new and emerging technologies are also discussed, this book's main goal remains teaching fundamentals of Python applications which underlie and span systems, rather than the transient bleeding-edge.

 As such, this edition is designed to work best as the second in a two volume set: it's intended to be a natural follow-up to the language fundamentals book Learning Python, and augmented by the reference book Python Pocket Reference.
 These other books are not strictly required reading, but their topics and material are assumed prerequisites.
 Programing Python builds upon Learning Python's knowledge base, to tell the rest of the Python story.